-If a genset is connected to the busbar along with other power generating equipment, the controller can use fixed reactive power regulation to ensure that the genset provides a constant amount of reactive power to the busbar.
+If a genset is connected to the busbar along with other power generating equipment, the controller can use reactive power regulation to ensure that the genset provides the same amount of reactive power to the busbar.

-The controller also uses fixed reactive power regulation when ramping up the reactive power of a genset (increasing the load), or when ramping down the reactive power of a genset (decreasing the load).
+The controller also uses reactive power regulation when ramping up the reactive power of a genset (increasing the load), and when ramping down the reactive power of a genset (decreasing the load).

-If multiple gensets are connected to the same busbar section, the controller can regulate its genset to provide fixed reactive power.
-Connected gensets automatically run at the same voltage.
+If multiple gensets are connected to the same busbar section, the controller can regulate its genset to provide the required amount of reactive power.
+Connected gensets automatically run at the same engine speed.
 Therefore, decreasing the excitation in the generator automatically decreases the reactive power that it provides, and increases the load on the other power generating equipment.
-Increasing the excitation in the generator automatically increases the reactive power that it provides, and decreases the load on the other power generating equipment.
+Increasing the excitation in the generator automatically increases the reactive power that the genset provides, and decreases the load on the other power generating equipment.